0x4248/OSFFS/README.md

-# Open source file format standard
+# Open Source File Format Standard

 A standard for open source file formats so applications and people can easily understand how they work.